 One week is just that, one game for each team.
 Not much to go on.
-Not time to panic on underperforming studs like Jamaal Charles & Aaron Rodgers.
-However, YARDS PER PASS ATTEMPT (YPPA) is one measure that does a good job at predicting a team's offensive success over an entire season (using only one week of data).
+Not time to panic on underperforming studs like Odell Beckham or Adrian Peterson.
+However, Yards Per Pass Attempt (YPA) is one measure that does a good job at predicting a team's offensive success over an entire season (using only one week of data).

-Week #1 YPPA is a better predictor than points scored, rushing yards and plenty of other measures.
-In fact, when you combine YPPA with pass attempt data, history shows you have a solid leading indicator.
-Again, YPPA is even a better leading indicator than points scored.
+Week #1 YPA is a better predictor than points scored, rushing yards and plenty of other measures.
+In fact, when you combine YPA with pass attempt data, history shows you have a solid leading indicator.
+Again, YPA is even a better leading indicator than points scored.

 THE SECRET FORMULA

 On opening day if an NFL team throws the ball 25 or more times and, in the process, is able to average 8.25 or more yards per passing attempt, 96% of the time, that team will end up having a reasonable offense over the following 16 weeks.
 In fact, 62% of the time, the team will end up being a high-end NFL offense.

 Below I'll show you what QBs met the 25-8.25 criteria in 2015.

 Keep in mind, this is 100% objective analysis (no biases) based on a single, yet very powerful objective measure.

 Note: This study is NOT saying guys like Ben Roethlisberger are going to be better than Aaron Rodgers and other studs who did not make the cut.
 Rather it is saying, based on a 100% objective measure which is known to be an outstanding leading indicator, the odds are good one or more of the above QBs could be a very pleasant fantasy surprise this year.

 To learn more about this finding, please read below...